-Therefore, the Secretary, sitting as the "duly appointed authority would determine when "substantial agreement" was reached by all concerned interests, using as his guide that something more than a simple majority of interests, using as his guide that something more than a simple majority of interests. those participating, but "not necessarily unanimity" of those participating needed to reach consensus.
+Therefore, the Secretary, sitting as the "duly appointed authority, would determine when "substantial agreement" was reached by all concerned interests, using as his guide that something more than a simple majority of those participating, but "not necessarily unanimity" of those participating is needed to reach consensus.

-It is extremely important, from our perspective, that the Subcommittees note that AAMVA has been extremely active in developing a uniform title certificate, having what we feel are the necessary characteristics to insure the uniformity of design, format, and data content, as well as the criteria of security features.
+It is extremely important, from our perspective, that the Subcommittees note that AAMYA has been extremely active in developing a uniform title certificate, having what we feel are the necessary characteristics to insure the uniformity of design, format, and data content, as well as the criteria of security features.
 Our complete statement submitted for the record fully details the foregoing.

-I do hope that what we have presented here is helpful to the Subcommittees, especially as it relates to the question of title standards and consensus.
+$\,$ I do hope that what we have presented here is helpful to the Subcommittees, especially as it relates to the question of title standards and consensus.